JohanssonRein/JohanssonRein.github.io/_pages/about.md

   * Topic: Introduction to Survival Analysis
   * Abstract: In survival analysis, we are interested in time to event data, i.e., the time until the occurrence of some events which are of our interests.
 Time to event data often presents a characteristic feature known as censoring and truncation.
 In this talk, we will see how we can estimate some key survival features in parametric, non-parametric and semi-parametric families when censoring and truncation are present.
   * Time/Location: TBD
+  * Slides of the talk: Remains confidential before the talk :)

 # Research Interests